Privacy Policy

 Effective Date: [January 22, 2018]

-We highly value our customers’ privacy and are committed to protecting the personal information of our customers and visitors who use our websites, products, or services (collectively, our “Users”).
+We highly value our customers’ privacy and are committed to protecting the personal information of our clients and visitors who use our websites, products, or services (collectively, our “Users”).

 This Privacy Policy provides details about how your personal information is collected, shared, and used by us.
 You can learn more about our organization at https://webfoundr.com.